Why do certain groups of children ace the US Spelling Bee competitions, year after year? What can we learn from their success?

 1. Indian families are (on the whole) multi-lingual.
 Children are very comfortable with the study of languages plus English is an official national language in India so this makes sense.

 2. English is seen as cool.
 Last time I went to India, groups of young Hindi kids were speaking English and everyone in the group was Hindi.
-That wouldn’t happen in most countries right?
+That would not happen in most countries right?
+When was the last time you saw your children excited about their English GCSE?
 On top of that, speaking English is considered a necessity, an absolute minimum to get ahead in your studies.

-3. It’s become the Olympics for Indians in the US.
-They’re inspired by others who’ve won the competition and their vision is tangible.
-It all comes down to role models.
+3. Spelling bee competitions have become the Olympics for Indians in the US.
+They are inspired by others who have won the competition and their vision is tangible.
+It all comes down to role models (again, was your older cousin considered cool because he aced his English A level?)

-4. They’re super driven and curious.
-Their routines are structured and it’s a collective family activity, everyone gets involved!
+4. The kids are super driven and curious.
+Their routines are structured and it is a collective family activity, everyone gets involved!
 They genuinely enjoy learning and taking it all in.

 Watch my thoughts in the video here and add this one to your list!